rukkykaffy15-ux/AUTO-INSURANCE-INSURANCE-CLAIMS-AND-CUSTOMER-SEGMENTATION/README.md

 ## Objectives
 - Analyze demographics and claim patterns to assess risk profiles.
-- Enhance Customer Retention Strategies drivers of lifetime Value and claims
+- Enhance Customer Retention Strategies By drivers of lifetime Value and claims
 - Identify High Risk Customer Profile Using claims and policy data

 ---